The Legend of Boo-Kini Bottom

 "The Legend of Boo-Kini Bottom" is the fifth episode of the eleventh season, and the 220th overall episode of the American animated television series SpongeBob SquarePants.
 It originally aired on Nickelodeon in the United States on October 13, 2017.
 In this episode, the Flying Dutchman wants to make sure SpongeBob and his friends are scared on Halloween.
-It is one of two SpongeBob episodes animated through stop-motion instead of the usual 2D format, the other being, "It's a SpongeBob Christmas!".
+It is the second SpongeBob episode to be animated through stop-motion instead of the usual 2D format following "It's a SpongeBob Christmas!".

+The episode's stop-motion animation was produced at Screen Novelties (returning from "It's a SpongeBob Christmas!") and was directed by Mark Caballero and Seamus Walsh, two of the founders of the company.
+The animation style was inspired by those of the classic Rankin/Bass television specials.
+The episode is written by Mr. Lawrence and features an original song, "The Scare Song," which was written by Lawrence with music by Eban Schletter.
+Sally Cruikshank designed the 2D animated sequence in the episode.

+Upon its premiere, "The Legend of Boo-Kini Bottom" was watched by 2.210 million viewers, making it the eighth highest-rated cable program of October 13, 2017.
+The episode received positive reviews from critics.

 Summary

 On Halloween night, SpongeBob and Patrick prepare to go trick-or-treating.
 SpongeBob soon tells Patrick that he is scared of Halloween because of the costumes and decorations, but Patrick tricks SpongeBob into thinking "Scary equals funny".

 They arrive at Sandy's house, where Sandy introduces them to her acorn monster.
 Patrick becomes terrified, but SpongeBob remains unaffected, believing "Scary equals funny".
 They both go to the Krusty Krab and the Chum Bucket, which are dressed as the opposite restaurant.
 At the Krusty Krab, Mr. Krabs tells them how Plankton makes chum, while at the Chum Bucket, Plankton and Karen tell a false story of how Mr. Krabs makes Krabby Patties; Both stories fail to frighten SpongeBob.
 Meanwhile, the Flying Dutchman becomes happy that the residents of Bikini Bottom are scared on Halloween, but SpongeBob's laughter interrupt him, and he descends to the town below.

 After SpongeBob tells the Flying Dutchman about Patrick's deception, he decides to put SpongeBob and Patrick on a thriller ride to scare them.
 Although the ride frightens Patrick, SpongeBob enjoys the experience.
 The Flying Dutchman becomes furious, and locks up the souls of SpongeBob's friends.
 Patrick confesses that he lied to SpongeBob, returning the latter's fears.
 SpongeBob escapes, and returns to confront the Flying Dutchman with Sandy's acorn monster.
 The Flying Dutchman attacks him, saying that a sponge is too stupid to be scary.
 Plankton disagrees, saying that SpongeBob's stupidity is the scariest thing.
 Thinking this is false, the Flying Dutchman goes into SpongeBob's brain, where he is spooked by an imaginary baby SpongeBob.
 He flees the town, releasing the souls of SpongeBob's friends.
 The friends gather and celebrate Halloween together.